IRIS-Solutions-Team/irispie-pages/docs/data_management/spans.md

 Time spans
 ============

-Time spans represent a range of time periods of the same date frequency, from a start period to an end period (possibly with a step size other than 1), going either forward or backward.
+Time spans represent a range of time periods of the same time frequency, from a start period to an end period (possibly with a step size other than 1), going either forward or backward.